kayla-lixinyi/Summer-Project-Advanced-and-Interpretable-Unsupervised-Learning/README.md

  - Low density cluster connected to high density cluster

  In these cases the segmentation method may have correctly segmented the distance plot but the spreading has not performed well.
 (Need to add another git repository)

+ *Note: The most subjective step is separating the peaks from the noise; ___add current peak finding method over here___*

+## Tradeoffs
+The current weakness of ILS is the scaling with number of points (as opposed to number of dimensions).
+Since the ILS algorithm runs the iterative label spreading method twice (first run to generate labels and second run to check labeling results from the first run), the size of the dataset would affect the scaling of the algorithm.